twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TTEXTSEARCHDIALOG** – Used when searching text in `TCODEEDITORFORM`.
 * **TTIPOFTHEDAYFORM** (version 1.0 until 6.5) – Used for newcomers and **Help: Tip of the Day** (`FontCreator.tip` is used to display tips).
 The **Register** button is shown if the program is detected to be running an unregistered copy.
 See **Tip of the Day** in **FontCreator: Tutorials and Solutions** in the High-Logic forum for recent tips.
 * **TTRANSFORMFORM** (version 4.5 & above) – Transforms the font to other weights (e.g. light, bold, black, ...) or add character ranges (e.g. some characters in the *Letterlike Symbols* range of Unicode).
 * **TTRIALNOTICEWINDOW** (version 7.0 until 10.1.0.2272) – If the program is detected to be running an unregistered copy, testing, installing or exporting fonts displays a subsetted font message.
 The message has a checkbox to turn it off.
-Removing this form makes this dialog to show blank at the top and bottom except the text.
+The text includes a link to the registration page in the High-Logic website.
 * **TTRIMFORM** – Used when trimming glyphs.
 * **TUNICODERANGEFORM** – Includes or excludes Unicode blocks or ranges to support in the font.
 * **TUPDATEFORM** and **TUPDATEFORMFC** (**TUPDATEREMINDERFORM** in old versions) – As of version 6.1 & above, the program can check for updates (**Help: Check for Updates**) as if `OnStartupShowUpdateReminder` or `UpdateCheckInterval` is enabled.
 The Firefox 53 on Windows 10 64-bit user agent is used in `TUPDATEFORM`. `mRestart` in `TUPDATEFORM` should have three lines to prevent silent termination.
 The program will terminate silently if `TUPDATEFORM` is removed.